Harmelodic/coding-guidelines/README.md

 If the language offers an option for handling data classes, (Java Records, Python dataclasses, Kotlin data classes, etc.), then use it - it will make usability of the code much more consistent.

-If you're using Java, avoid Lombok and use Java Records.
+If using Java, avoid Lombok and use Java Records.

 ```java
 // Java